liustu/medical-image-synthesis/README.md

 Usage

     The original implementation of CACR-Net is Pytorch.
-The code has been tested in Mac and Linux.
+The code has been tested in Linux.

     To run the code, you should first install dependencies: